-If the CE or site offers combination foods or two or more food items from one food component, such as bread and rice, instructions or signs must be available to let staff and children know what choices make up a reimbursable meal.

-The instructions and signs should let a child know that they cannot select two of the same food items or components.
-For example, a child could not select two pieces of toast and milk and have it count towards a reimbursable breakfast because only two different food items were selected.
-Additionally, a child could not select two servings of chicken and one serving of rice and have it count toward a reimbursable lunch because only two components were selected.
+If the CE or site offers combination foods or two or more food items from one food component, such as bread and rice, instructions or signs must be available to let staff and adults know what choices make up a reimbursable meal.
+The instructions and signs should let an adult participant know that they cannot select two of the same food items or components.
+For example, an adult participant could not select two pieces of toast and milk and have it count towards a reimbursable breakfast because only two different food items were selected.
+Additionally, an adult participant could not select two servings of chicken and one serving of rice and have it count toward a reimbursable lunch because only two components were selected.

-While the child may decline some food items or components in OVS, they must take the full minimum serving size of the food components they choose in order for the meal to be reimbursable.
+While the adult may decline some food items or components in OVS, they must take the full minimum serving size of the food components they choose in order for the meal to be reimbursable.

-If a CE or site runs out of a component, all meals served after the required component is unavailable may not be claimed.
-If a CE or site runs out of a food component, all meals served after that point are not reimbursable because the CE or site was unable to offer the rest of the children a complete reimbursable meal.
-However the CE or site can replace the food item with another food item in the same food component and the meals would still be reimbursable.
-CEs and sites are encouraged to offer a variety of options to ensure children receive a healthy well balanced meal which contains all components.
+If a CE or site runs out of a food component, all meals served after that point are not reimbursable because the CE or site was unable to offer the rest of the adults a complete reimbursable meal.
+However, the CE or site can replace the food item with another food item in the same food component and the meals would still be reimbursable.
+CEs and sites are encouraged to offer a variety of options to ensure adults receive a healthy well balanced meal which contains all components.
 This reduces the chance of running out of a required component, resulting in meals that cannot be claimed.